CoLRev-Environment/colrev/docs/source/dev_docs/setup/github_codespaces.rst

    git config --global user.email "lisa.smith@stud.uni-bamberg.de"
    git config --global credential.helper store

-[Optional] Add additional repos to GitGraph:
+[Optional] Add additional repos to current workspace and Git Graph:

 ::

    # In local VSCode setup click on "File" (top left menu)-> "Add Folder To Workspace..." -> enter absolute path to git repository
    # The newly added repo will be visible in Git Graph "Repo" drop-down menu
+   # If the workspace settings is not saved, newly added repositories will not persist

 [Optional] Navigation in the terminal, open and edit text files: